Metrizable uniform spaces: Uniform ANRs

 \begin{proposition}[Garg \cite{Gar}] A metrizable uniform space $Y$ is a uniform A[N]R if and only if it is a uniform A[N]E. \end{proposition}

 \begin{proof} This follows from Theorem \ref{adjunction} by the usual adjunction space argument (see \cite[\S III.3]{Hu1}). \end{proof}

-The above proof is much easier than the original one in \cite{Gar}; a proof that is arguably still easier (as it does not use metrizability of the adjunction space) is presented in \cite[Appendix]{Ya} modelled on an argument in \cite{Nhu1}.
+The above proof is much easier than the original one in \cite{Gar}.
+A still easier proof, which uses a singular version of the adjunction space (and hence does not use the metrizability of the genuine adjunction space) is given in \cite[Appendix]{Ya}.